isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-the-national-librarys-rare-maps-collection.md

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/raremap/Sincapour.jpg)
 <div style="background-color: white;">L’Asie dressée sur les observations de M.rs de l’Académie Royale de Sciences &amp; de Sanson, Nolin, Du Fer, De L’Isle &amp; principalement sur la carte que monsieur N: Witsen Bourgemaistre &amp;c. &amp;c. a donneé au public &amp; sur les memoires les plus recens et mis au jour, Johannes Covens and Cornelis Mortier (Amsterdam, circa 1730).</div>

-Despite being the first Europeans to go on explorations, the Portuguese and Spanish did not play a significant role in the development of printed cartography.
-They carefully guarded their maps and charts, as well as the information collected during their voyages of discovery, particularly the sailing routes to the key trading ports in Asia.
-However, their manuscript charts “remained the sole cartographical source for the New World and the East Indies” and was the basis for many of the maps created by the other European cartographers during the 16th century.[^24] The other Europeans managed to smuggle the information out from these secret archives and began printing maps of Southeast Asia based on the new discoveries.

-The National Library’s collection of rare maps is an important source for the study of early cartography of the region, as well as the development of European mapping of Southeast Asia, a region whose early European names included East Indies, Indiae Orientalis, East Indian Islands and Further India (India Extrema).
-These maps are also useful for those researching early Malayan cartography as they contain some of the earliest references to Singapore and the Malay Peninsula.

 **Makeswary Periasamy** is a Senior Librarian with the National Library of Singapore.
 She selects and acquires rare materials for the National Library and also overseas the map collections of the library.
 Makeswary has several years of experience in cataloguing, heritage collections management, reference and research, as well as in managing large-scale preservation projects.